Apple essence lure for use with red ball traps. Works up to 12 weeks to attract apple maggot flies. National List

 Hang each trap on a sturdy stem about 1' above a dense patch of fruitlets, and remove any foliage to create a leaf-free area that is at least 18" in diameter.

-The apple maggot lure vials increase the efficacy of the traps by attracting flies from a distance.
-Situate the vial on the same limb about 12" behind the trap (so the vial is closer to the trunk than the trap is), on the underside of the branch.
-Leave the cap fully secured on the vial; the apple essence scent penetrates the plastic.
+The apple maggot lures increase the efficacy of the traps by attracting flies from a distance.
+Situate the lure on the same limb about 12" behind the trap (so the lure is closer to the trunk than the trap is), on the underside of the branch.
+Leave the packaging fully intact on the lure; the apple essence scent penetrates the plastic.